-Investigating the idea of leisure time, in which natives of wealthy nations intersect with those of "developing" countries, Fatimah Tuqqar's video Meditation on Vacation of 2002 spans the typical Western tourist's trajectory, from arrival to departure.
+Investigating the idea of leisure time, in which natives of wealthy nations intersect with those of "developing" countries, Fatimah Tuggar's video Meditation on Vacation of 2002 spans the typical Western tourist's trajectory, from arrival to departure.
 Deploying montage to explore disparities in the effects of globalization, Tuggar creates juxtapositions between images of Caribbean vacation venues and local labor, along with images taken in Nigerian towns that underscore the uneven flow of immigration, labor, capital, and tourism.
 In an accompanying voiceover, the artist employs both her own and appropriated texts.
 The natives of tourist locales, she says, "envy your own ability to turn their own banality and boredom into a source of pleasure."

-Iñigo Manglano-Ovalle and Nadine Robinson explore the events of September 11, 2001, focusing, respectively, on the perceptions fostered by real-time technology and on the experiences of immigrant and African American workers at the World Trade Center.
-In Manglano-Ovalle's nightvision-enhanced real-time video projection corner, recalls coverage of the war in Afghanistan, in which state-of-the-art infra-red camera technology, used by the media and the military since the Gulf War, encouraged television viewers to have the impression that they were eyewitnesses to breaking news in real time.
+Iñigo Manglano-Ovalle and Nadine

+Robinson explore the events of September

+11, 2001, focusing, respectively, on the

+perceptions fostered by real-time technology and on the experiences of immigrant

+and African American workers at the World

+Trade Center.
+In Manglano-Ovalle's nightvision-enhanced real-time video projection

+Iftigo Mangiano-Ovalle.
+Nocturne (white poppies), 2002.
+Night-vision-enhanced real-time video projection of artificial opium poppies (papaver somniferum) with live audio.
+Commissioned by The Museum of Modern Art.
+New York: courtesy the artist and Max Protetch Gallery, New York corner, recalls coverage of the war in Afghanistan, in which state-of-the-art infra-red camera technology, used by the media and the military since the Gulf War, encouraged television viewers to have the impression that they were eyewitnesses to breaking news in real time.
 The technological, temporal, and perceptual links between the presentation of media images as unmediated reality and the transformation of public spaces into sites of surveillance emerge as the viewer is drawn toward the immediacy promised by the projected image, while becoming a part of it.